 Note: If an order is associated to a member or a known customer, these fields will be auto-populated.

 Once the POS user arrives at the Checkout screen in ACME Sales and a payment method has been used, select the person and pencil edit button as shown below:

 When using a Credit Card for payment, we recommend editing the contact information after swiping the card, to prevent the swipe from overwriting information with details connected to the card.
-With other payment methods, you cad edit the contact info before our after entering the payment information, like check number.
+With other payment methods, like check, you can edit the contact info before or after entering the payment information.

 Enter the first and last name, an email address, phone number, and a billing zip or postal code to add to the customer record and then select the Save button.